chkr1011/CoAPnet/README.md

 ### General

 * Async support
-* DTLS (up to 1.2, powered by _Waher.Security.DTLS_) support for client and server
+* DTLS (up to 1.2) support for client and server
 * TLS 1.2 support for client and server (but not UWP servers)
 * Extensible communication channels (e.g. In-Memory, TCP, TCP+TLS, UDP, UDP+TLS)
 * Lightweight (only the low level implementation of CoAPnet, no overhead)
-* Performance optimized (processing x / second)*
+* Performance optimized
 * Interfaces included for mocking and testing
 * Access to internal trace messages
-* Unit tested (~x tests)
+* Unit tested
 * No external dependencies

-\* Tested on local machine (Intel i7 8700K) with CoAP client and server running in the same process using the TCP channel.
-The app for verification is part of this repository and stored in _XX_.

 ### Client

 * Communication via TCP (+TLS) or UDP (+DTLS) supported
 * Included core _LowLevelCoAPClient_ with low level functionality
 * Block transfer is supported

-### Server

-xxx

-## CoAPnet Server

-_CoAPnet Server_ is a standalone cross platform CoAP server basing on this library.
-It has the following features.
-* Running portable (no installation required)
-* Runs und Windows, Linux, macOS, Raspberry Pi
-* Python scripting support for manipulating messages, validation of clients, building business logic etc.
-* Supports UDP and TCP (with and without TLS/DTLS) connections
-* Provides a HTTP based API (including Swagger endpoint)
-* Extensive configuration parameters and customization supported

 ## Supported frameworks